JonasAlfredsson/ansible-role-samba_host/README.md

-However, forcing connections to be encrypted conflicts with the `guest ok` option, since Samba apparently is [unable to create an encrypted connection][33] for an unauthenticated user (i.e. `guest`) as this account is missing a password which mean [no encryption keys can be created][34].
+However, forcing connections to be encrypted conflicts with the `guest ok` option, since Samba apparently is [unable to create an encrypted connection][33] for an unauthenticated user (i.e. `guest`) as this account is missing a password which means [no encryption keys can be created][34].
 A more secure workaround for this is to create the user "guest" with password "guest" and explaining that for anyone that want to connect "anonymously" instead of degrading the security for all users that want to connect to the same share: